Athea: Demographics

 At the time of the 2022 census, the population of the village was 418.
 Approximately 90% of the population were born in Ireland, with 5% born in the UK, 1% in Poland, and the remainder from elsewhere in the world.
 89% of census respondents in Athea listed their religion as Catholic, 7% other stated religions and 4% had either had no religion or no stated religion.

 Education

 The primary school – Athea National School (Athea NS) – was built in 1921.
 Prior to this, a small thatched schoolhouse was located centrally in the village (now no longer in use).
 Athea NS is located in Templeathea townland, just east of the village centre.
 When opened in 1921, it had a capacity of 100 students.
 A large extension to the school was officially opened in 2009 and, as of 2025, the school had an enrollment of 161 pupils.

 Transport

 A Limerick-Tralee bus service operates via Athea every Wednesday.

-A TFI Local Link service, route R61, also passes through Athea enroute from Moyvane to Listowel.
+A TFI Local Link service, route R61, also passes through Athea en route from Moyvane to Listowel.

 The closest train stations to Athea are Limerick Colbert railway station in Limerick city and Charleville railway station in County Cork.